Nio Ko Bokk — surfer at golden sunset, Dakar

 Case Study — Documentary Post Production

-THE EDIT THAT
+THE FILM THAT

-CHANGED ITS NAME.
+FOUND ITS NAME.

 FilmNio Ko Bokk